paulbouuu/EM-gaussian-mixture/README.md

 ├── MoG.py                # EM algorithm for MoG
 ├── utils.py              # GIF generation & data generation
-├── images/               # Saved plots for each iteration (will be created during the first run) ├── examples/             # GIF examples
-├── gaussian_mixture.gif  # Output animation (will be created during the first run) ├── EM_algorithm.ipynb    # Example usage in Jupyter
+├── images/               # Saved plots for each iteration (will be created during the first run) ├── resources/            # GIF examples and pdf on the theory ├── gaussian_mixture.gif  # Output animation (will be created during the first run) ├── EM_algorithm.ipynb    # Example usage in Jupyter └── README.md
-└── README.md